jjt/jjt.github.io/_posts/2014-07-30-building-a-board-game-with-react-js.md

 Each card has a detail page with a [simple component](https://github.com/jjt/TwiStrug/blob/master/src/pages/Card.coffee) that just renders the data for the card.
 All of the logic for loading a given card and navigating between the cards is in [the router](https://github.com/jjt/TwiStrug/blob/master/src/router.coffee#L45-L53).

-## Refactoring
+## Refactoring and Hindsight

-The board view has a lot of board state logic mixed in.
-That should be moved into a  model object that handles all of the data, making `Board` less of a *viewModel* and more of a pure *view*.
-I'm not too worried though, as the board is only used in that one view.
+`views/Board` has a lot of board state logic mixed in.
+That should be moved into a  model object that handles, making `views/Board` less of a *viewModel* and more of a pure *view*.
+The coupling isn't too concerning though, as the board model would only be used in that one view.

 I'm a huge fan of [CoffeeScript](http://coffeescript.org/) and use it wherever I can.
-Since I didn't want to give it up to use [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html), I used the bare `React.DOM` methods as outlined in [a blog post](http://blog.vjeux.com/2013/javascript/react-coffeescript.html) by React developer [Vjeux](https://twitter.com/Vjeux).
+I didn't want to give it up to use [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html), so I used the bare `React.DOM` methods as outlined in [a blog post](http://blog.vjeux.com/2013/javascript/react-coffeescript.html) by React developer [Vjeux](https://twitter.com/Vjeux).
 It works for the most part but I had to straddle the syntactical line between brittle and overwrought, with all of the extra brackets.
-I'd like to move the [return value](https://github.com/jjt/TwiStrug/blob/master/src/views/BoardNodeIP.coffee#L31-L48) of each `render()` method into its own module, much like traditional templates (Jade, Handlebars, etc).
+I'd like to move the [return value](https://github.com/jjt/TwiStrug/blob/master/src/views/BoardNodeIP.coffee#L31-L48) of each `render()` method into its own JSX module, and treat it much like a traditional template (Jade, Handlebars, etc).
+JSX compilation would be handled by a Browserify transform: [reactify](https://github.com/andreypopp/reactify).

-The game state is a nested object, and something like [Cortex](https://github.com/mquan/cortex) would be useful.
-Either that or I should switch the representation of game state from a nice object to its 176-char encoded form and use functions to decode/encode when necessary.
-Having a plain string would make it easier for React to pick up on state changes and eliminate the few `shouldComponentUpdate()` methods that I defined (likely a premature optimization).
+The board state is a structured object, and something like [Cortex](https://github.com/mquan/cortex) would be useful.
+Either that or I should switch the representation of board state from a nice object to its 176-char encoded form and use functions or board model methods to decode/encode when necessary.
+Either solution would make it easier for React to pick up on state changes and eliminate the few `shouldComponentUpdate()` methods that I defined (likely a premature optimization).

-## My React-ion (harharhar)
+## My React-ion *(harharhar)*

 Interacting with the DOM and keeping it in sync with state in a performant and robust way can be one of the hardest parts of designing web apps these days.
 The push for true two-way binding and excitement around [Object.observe](http://bocoup.com/weblog/javascript-object-observe/) should illustrate this.
 React saves developers time and headache by treating the DOM as a stateless canvas and re-rendering a component based on its state.